Brent Moore

-Brent Allen Moore (born January 9, 1963) is an American former professional football linebacker.
-He played college football for the USC Trojans as a linebacker and defensive end before being selected by the Green Bay Packers in the ninth round of the 1986 NFL draft.
+Brent Allen Moore (born January 9, 1963) is an American former professional football player.
+A linebacker, he played college football for the USC Trojans as a linebacker and defensive end before being selected by the Green Bay Packers in the ninth round of the 1986 NFL draft.
 He spent the 1986 season and part of the 1987 season on injured reserve before returning mid-season and playing in four games.
 He later spent 1988 injured before being released in 1989.

 Early life

 Moore was born on January 9, 1963, in Novato, California.
 He attended San Marin High School where he played football as a tight end and defensive tackle.
 He was selected All-Marin County Athletic League at defensive tackle as a junior and senior and also was named second-team All-Marin County Athletic League at tight end as a senior.
 A three-year starter at San Marin, he totaled 53 tackles and 12 receptions for 151 yards in his last year.
 Moore graduated from San Marin in 1981 and afterwards enrolled at the University of Southern California (USC) to play for the USC Trojans.